Special Feature

 Topics

 Since my review series on the The Legend of Heroes: Trails saga has gone ten games and seven articles strong, I felt it would be fun to supplement the usual review with a bonus article.
 But what do I discuss on such an occasion?
-At first I thought to simply give an official ordered ranking of all the games, but then I thought such an article would be derivative of the existing reviews.
+At first I thought to simply give an official ordered ranking of all the games, but I sensed such an article would be derivative of the existing reviews.
 Plus most people could put together something close to the right order simply by reading through my conclusions.
 So instead, why not talk about the one thing every JRPG ultimately sells in the long term: the characters!
 All games in this genre place a lot of emphasis on endearing the player to their core casts, but Trails is unique in that every character additionally has the opportunity to come back when you least expect them a few games down the line.
 While far from every character ultimately lands with everybody, the ones that do often become driving reasons to stick with the future titles to see where they end up later.

 So for today I’m going to introduce the ten who have had the greatest impact on me during my time with the Trails games.
 This will mostly consist of my opinions, but as everybody on the internet knows opinion lists are treated as fact by others regardless of how many disclaimers you predicate them with, so I’m just going to advertise it as “the best” and see how many people bother to read this opening.
 To keep things manageable I also decided to limit myself to characters playable over the course of the main story, because narrowing down every character period would be an absurdly difficult undertaking.
 This is the series which gives that old man on the park bench a full character arc if you check back with him over the course of the story after all!
 Let’s get right to it.
 Most photos taken from the official websites by NIS America and Xseed Games.
 This also contains major spoilers so step lightly if you’ve got interest in playing the games yourself.